Mathwizard1/LASERPY-Quantum/README.md

-# LaserPy
+# LaserPy_Quantum

-**LaserPy** provides an intuitive interface for simulating complex laser interactions, current drivers, and interferometer setups, with plans to offload performance-critical components to Rust for high-speed numerical computations.
+**LaserPy_Quantum** provides an intuitive interface for simulating complex laser interactions, current drivers, and interferometer setups, with plans to offload performance-critical components to Rust for high-speed numerical computations.
 A *high-level, open-source Python library designed for the theoretical simulation of laser systems* in quantum communication and cryptographic protocols.

 ### 🚀 Features